-Second, we compare the maximum regret of the shrinkage rule with those of alternative rules when the parameter space is correctly specified.
+Second, we compare the maximum regret of the shrinkage rule with those of alternative rules when the space of CATEs is correctly specified.
 As an alternative to the CES and shrinkage rules, one could consider using the pooling rule that determines whether to treat the individuals based on the average of the CATE estimates.
 As the CES and pooling rules are special cases of shrinkage rules, the proposed shrinkage rule is expected to outperform these two rules.
 However, because the proposed shrinkage rule does not minimize the exact maximum regret, its maximum regret may be larger than those of the CES and pooling rules.
 Therefore, it is essential to compare the maximum regrets.
-If the dispersion of the standard errors of the estimated CATEs is small compared with the dispersion of the CATEs, then the proposed shrinkage rule has a smaller maximum regret than the CES rule.
-Detailed definitions of the dispersion of both CATEs and the standard errors of the estimated CATEs are provided in Section \ref{Sec:main}.
-We also demonstrate that the shrinkage rule is no worse than the pooling rule when the dispersion of the CATEs is sufficiently small or large.
+In Section \ref{Sec:main}, we derive the conditions under which the proposed shrinkage rule outperforms the CES or pooling rules.
+If the dispersion of the CATEs is small compared with the standard deviations of the CATE estimates, then the maximum regret of the proposed shrinkage rule is less than that of the CES rule under homoscedasticity.
+A detailed definition of the dispersion of CATEs is provided in Section \ref{Sec:shrink}.
+Intuitively, when the space of CATEs is small enough, the CES rule can be improved by shrinking each CATE estimate toward the average of these estimates.
+We also demonstrate that the shrinkage rule outperforms the pooling rule when the dispersion of the CATEs is sufficiently large.